-The reality of Near-Earth Objects (NEO), Potentially Hazardous Objects (PHO), and Earth Crossing Asteroids (ECA) presents abundant reference material for the future of such fantastical, spectacular stories but, as noted above, there is a very real historical precedent for significant impact events – perhaps not on a planetary-level scale as frequently popularised, but certainly a ‘city-killer’ classified object or volumes of smaller material is more plausible.
+The reality of Near-Earth Objects (NEO), Potentially Hazardous Objects (PHO), and Earth Crossing Asteroids (ECA) presents abundant reference material for the future of such fantastical, spectacular stories.
+But, as noted above, there is a very real historical precedent for significant impact events – perhaps not on a planetary-level scale as frequently popularised, but certainly a ‘city-killer’ classified object or volumes of smaller material is more plausible.
 Earth’s dynamic geology physically covers up most of the visible scars from the Paleolithic record and other earlier periods of geological time.
-But, some larger trace fossil remnants are still readily apparent; as is the case of sites like the Upheaval Dome (United States), Morokweng (South Africa), René-Levasseur Island (Canada), Shoemaker (Australia), and Barrington (United States) craters, amongst many other identified trace boundaries for past impacts.
+But, some larger trace forensic remnants are still readily apparent; as is the case of sites like the Upheaval Dome (United States), Morokweng (South Africa), René-Levasseur Island (Canada), Shoemaker (Australia), and Barrington (United States) craters, amongst many other identified trace boundaries from past impacts.
 Moreover, our species presently occupies (or at least controls usage of) a growing amount of our planet’s available landmass, a trend that will likely continue in the future, ensuring that the odds of a significant event over a populated urban area increases across the grand theatres of time.
 Meteorite collisions are very much a fact of life for Earth and will remain so for the foreseeable future as our planet continues to clear out the debris field in its orbital range – 'left overs' from formation during the Hadean aeon and also through chance encounters with ancient materials occasionally migrating towards the innards of our Solar System.
 Further to this, the Tunguska episode, and similar incidents widely documented in modern history, demonstrate that the objects need not physically impact the planet's surface to cause enormous, wide-ranging infrastructure damage or far-reaching service disruptions.